 Plaintiff is the parent of a minor child who prevailed in an administrative action brought pursuant to the Individuals with Disabilities Education Act and the Individuals with Disabilities in Education Improvement Act (collectively "IDEA"), 20 U.S.C. § 1400 et seq.
 Pursuant to 20 U.S.C. §1415(i)(3)(B), a court may award attorney's fees to a parent who prevails in an IDEA proceeding.
-Prior to filing this civil action, the Plaintiff participated in a December 20, 2007 due process hearing wherein the Hearing Officer determined that:
+Prior to filing this civil action, the Plaintiff participated in a due process hearing on

-1This same Fee Motion is filed in multiple cases involving claims for attorneys' fees and costs; the Plaintiff in this action is Krystal Jones.
+1This same Fee Motion is filed in multiple cases involving claims for attorneys' fees and costs; the Plaintiff in this action is Tamika Jones.

-[DCPS]'s rejection of [Plaintiff's counsel's] election on behalf of his client was arbitrary and capricious.
-[Counsel's] correspondence with [an attorney for DCPS] put DCPS on notice that he represented Petitioner.
-As noted above, the Decree clearly contemplates that DCPS would work cooperatively with Petitioners' attorneys in facilitating compensatory education awards.
-[DCPS']s decision to ignore [Plaintiff's counsel's] unambiguous election of an MDT meeting instead of a product from the Catalog violated the specific terms and the intent of the Decree.
+December 19, 2007, wherein the Hearing Officer determined whether DCPS's "rejection of [counsel's] election on behalf of his client was arbitrary and capricious [and that counsel's] correspondence . . . put DCPS on notice that he represented Petitioner."]
+(December 24, 2007 Hearing Officer's Interim Order ("HOD") at 5.)

-(December 21, 2007 Hearing Officer's Interim Order ("HOD") at 5-6, attached to Notice of Removal [1].)
-The Hearing Officer inter alia ordered DCPS to "convene an MDT meeting."
+The Hearing Officer concluded that the "decision to ignore [counsel's] unambiguous election of an MDT meeting instead of a product from the Catalog violated the specific terms and intent of the Decree."
 (HOD at 6.)
+The Hearing Officer further ordered DCPS to "convene an MDT meeting."
+(Id.)